stellastrareviews/ky4meru.github.io/docs/active-directory/compatibility.md

 ## Vulnerability

-Domain joined computers that have the option *Pre Windows 2000 Compatibility* enabled have default credentials which correspond to the computer name without the trailing `$`.
+Domain joined computers that have the option *Pre Windows 2000 Compatibility* enabled have default password which corresponds to the computer name without the trailing `$`.

 ```powershell
 # If the computer domain account is...